ConsVin/hw_eth_header_inserter/README.md

 ### Basic Test

-To run a specific testcase, envoke `make TESTCASE=basic_test`.
+To run a specific testcase, invoke `make TESTCASE=basic_test`.
-Testcase `def basic_test(dut):` will instantiate `EthernetHeaderTB` object and send several packets.
+Testcase `def basic_test(dut):` will instantiate the `EthernetHeaderTB` object and send several packets.

-Cocotb will store results of simulation to `waveform.ghw` file.
+Cocotb will store the results of the simulation the `waveform.ghw` file.
 To view the waveform file, install `gtkwave` and run `gtkwave waveform.ghw`

-See waveform screenshot and log file bellow:
+See the waveform screenshot and log file below:

 ![plot](./docs/test_basic.png)